manili/VSDBabySoC/README.md

 #### Creating proper SDC file

-VSDBabySoC does not support an external clock input because of the PLL IP core.
-So we need to find a way to introduce the `pll.CLK` output as the design clock for both STA an CTS.
+VSDBabySoC does not have an external clock input because of the PLL IP core.
+So we need to find a way to introduce the `pll.CLK` output as the design (SoC) clock for both STA an CTS.
 As a result we created a custom SDC file describing our special clock source.
 Here is the main part of it:

   ```
   set ::env(CLOCK_PORT) [get_pins {pll/CLK}]
   set ::env(CLOCK_NET) {core.CLK}
   ```

 In the first line we are trying to introduce the CLK output pin of the PLL as our clock port/pin.
-In the second line we're introducing the CLK net of the RVMYTH as the main clock net so the CTS could use it for clock tree synthesizing.
+In the second line we're introducing the CLK net of the RVMYTH as the main clock net so the CTS could use it for clock tree synthesizing. **PLEASE NOTE** that both `CLOCK_PORT` and `CLOCK_NET` environments need to be filled with these info otherwise will have issues during the physical design flow.

-#### MACRO floorplanning and placement
+#### Floorplanning and placement configurations

+Our design contains some analog IP macros (i.e. PLL and DAC).
+The location of these macros should be specified by the designer for better FP/PP and placement.
+If the designer does not specify the location of macros, it may lead to OpenLANE flow failure.
+As a result we specify the macro location in [this](src/layout_conf/vsdbabysoc/macro.cfg) file.
+It is also a good idea to specify pin locations.
+This may significantly improve routing-phase speed and output.
+As a result we tried to specify location of pins in [this](src/layout_conf/vsdbabysoc/pin_order.cfg) file.
+Another important factor of the floorplanning and placement configurations, is the pin margin.
+By changing this factor we can increase chip boarders to prevent any kind of overlapping.

 ### VSDBabySoC layout generation flow running